sisaha9/ece285_finance_wi23_scripts/README.md

-Copy `example.yaml` and make a file called `portfolio.yaml`.
-Replace the default values as desired
+Replace the default values in `portfolio.yaml` as desired

 Check the starting all caps values in the file you want to run and modify as needed